Óscar López ÁguedaMinister for Digital Transformation and Civil ServiceSpain

 15:30 - 17:00

-The event will be followed by a public launch of Spain’s National Quantum Strategy (details forthcoming)
+The event will be followed by a public launch of Spain’s National Quantum Strategy (Organised by the Spanish Goverment)